tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 ## The Traveling Salesman Problem
 **The Traveling Salesman Problem (TSP)** is a famous problem that is easy to state and has many applications.

-Here's the problem: given a list of cities on a map (so you know the distance between any two cities), what is the *shortest* (in terms of total length) tour that visits all the cities, starting and ending at the same city?
+Here's the problem: given a list of cities positioned on a map (so you know the distance between any two cities), what is the *shortest* (in terms of total length) tour that visits all the cities, starting and ending at the same city?

 For example, suppose the cities are named $c_1, c_2, \ldots, c_n$.
 If you start at $c_1$, then you might visit $c_4$ next, and then maybe $c_2$, and so on.
 Eventually you come all the way back to $c_1$.